jdlc105/Must-read-papers-and-continuous-tracking-on-Graph-Neural-Network-GNN-progress/README.md

 This project focuses on GNN, lists relevant must-read papers and keeps track of progress.
 We look forward to promoting this direction and providing some help to researchers in this direction.

-Contributed by Bentian Li(at NUAA), If there is something wrong or GNN-related issue, welcome to contact me via the email (Address: jdlc105@qq.com, lbtjackbluce@gmail.com)
+Contributed by Allen Bluce(Bentian Li at NUAA), If there is something wrong or GNN-related issue, welcome to contact me via the email (Address: jdlc105@qq.com, lbtjackbluce@gmail.com)

 ***Technology Keyword: Graph Neural Network, Graph convolutional network, Graph network, Graph attention network, Graph auto-encoder,...***